backpacker69/rnc/0001-transaction-specification.md

 A PeerAssets transaction encodes it's information in the transaction's inputs (`vin[]`), outputs (`vout[]`) and a special meta-data output (`OP_RETURN`).

+### P2TH tags

+To easily query for PeerAsset transactions, the PeerAssets protocol requires a P2TH output in it's transactions.
+This output is required to hold a minimum value of 0.005PPC, half the peercoin transaction fee, to be considered valid.
+This has two reasons.
+It is a counter measure to tag spam.
+And it incentivizes UTXO cleanup.
+The minimum tag fee can be recovered from a previous P2TH UTXO so it doesn't pollute the node's UTXO tables.
+Having the minimum tag fee lower than the transaction fee ensures that this output is merged with other outputs to be spent, resulting in a smaller UTXO table on the peercoin nodes.
+The minimum value can be changed in future protocol versions.
+However it can't be set lower than the cost of a single transaction input as that would not incentivize UTXO cleanup.

 ### Deck spawn transaction layout

 For the deck spawn transaction, the following in and properties are specified: